SinclairQuantumLab/pyopticl-setups/README.md

 # Rb87 Neutral Atom Optical Platform (PyOpticL + FreeCAD)

-This repository contains a PyOpticL-based optical/mechanical layout for building an optical platform targeting Rb-87 neutral atom quantum computing experiments.
+This repository contains a PyOpticL-based optical/mechanical layout for building an optical platform targeting Rb-87 neutral atom experiments.
 It assembles a complete, code-driven CAD model in FreeCAD, organizing the setup into modular boards.

 The project originates from (and depends on) PyOpticL, a code-to-CAD tooling framework for modular optics systems engineering, and uses FreeCAD as the CAD backend.